reduxjs/redux-toolkit/docs/api/createReducer.md

 ```

 Action creators that were generated using [`createAction`](./createAction.md) may be used directly as the keys here, using
 computed property syntax.

-(If you are using TypeScript, you may have to use `actionCreator.type` or `actionCreator.toString()`
+> **Note**: If you are using TypeScript, we recommend using the `builder callback` API that is shown below.
+If you do not use the `builder callback` and are using TypeScript, you will need to use `actionCreator.type` or `actionCreator.toString()`
-to force the TS compiler to accept the computed property.)
+> to force the TS compiler to accept the computed property.
+Please see [Usage With TypeScript](./../usage/usage-with-typescript.md#type-safety-with-extraReducers) for further details.

 ```js
 const increment = createAction('increment')